Southern Railroad of New Jersey: Winslow Junction operations

 The railroad serves local businesses and interchanges freight cars with Conrail Shared Assets Operations (CSAO).
 SRNJ maintains an interchange yard at Winslow Junction, connecting with the Atlantic City Line and CSAO Beesley Point Secondary Track.
 The Winslow branch route was restored after it was damaged by floods in 2003.
 As of April 2025 the Winslow Junction-Vineland section of track is not in use south of Winslow Hot Mix.
 The railroad also has trackage rights over NJT's Atlantic City Line, to Atlantic City, where they can access their branch line to Pleasantville, NJ.

 Salem Branch operations

 In 2018, the SRNJ leased the Salem Branch between Swedesboro and Woodbury from Conrail.
 In Woodbury, the SRNJ maintains a yard and connects with Conrail Shared Assets Operations.
-The railroad also maintain a yard in Swedesboro for interchange with SMS Rail Lines.
+The railroad also maintains a yard in Swedesboro for interchange with SMS Rail Lines.

 Roster

 The SRNJ owns a diverse variety of locomotive equipment including an EMD GP9, EMD GP10 and MLW M-420s.
+The company is currently leasing a MPI MP20B from New Jersey Transit for Atlantic City Line signal requirements.